danielmkn/marketplace-k8s-app-tools/docs/billing-integration.md

 ## The Reporting `secret` Resource

-During the deployment of a Kubernetes app, GCP Marketplace will create a `secret` resource containing the **service account key** and **consumer ID** referenced above.
+During the deployment of a Kubernetes app in the UI (not via CLI with `mpdev`), GCP Marketplace will create a `secret` resource containing the **service account key** and **consumer ID** referenced above.
 The exact name of the created resource will be passed to your application via a  parameter defined in [schema.yaml](https://github.com/GoogleCloudPlatform/marketplace-k8s-app-tools/blob/master/docs/schema.md) with the special `REPORTING_SECRET` annotation.

 For example, the following `schema.yaml` snippet results in a property named `$myReportingSecret` being populated with the name of the generated secret resource.
 ```yaml